Mobile Apps

 Native bot semantics

 The exemption is gated on key posture and declared platform, not on the user agent.
-A copied website (browser) key cannot escape detection by spoofing a native UA — a library UA on a browser key still forces a bot classification.
-Native exemption applies only when the request authenticates with a mobile/server key (or declares a native clientPlatform under such a key).
+A copied website (browser) key cannot escape detection by spoofing a native UA — a library UA on a browser key still forces a bot classification, and the collector strips a native clientPlatform declared under a website key before validation.

 Limits and expectations